Accelerating MPGP-type Methods Through Preconditioning: Numerical Experiments

 Standard preconditioners available in PETSc with the default options were used to compute the results.
 The Cholesky "preconditioner" represents the application of the direct solver, i.e., preconditioning by the inverse of the Hessian, using MUMPS \cite{Amestoy2001,Amestoy2019}.
 ICC is the incomplete Cholesky factorization \cite{Chan1997}, and SSOR is the symmetric successive over-relaxation \cite{Young1971}.

 The CG method, applied to the system of linear equations preconditioned by the inverse of the Hessian, will converge in a single iteration.
 That is not the case for the preconditioned MPGP-type methods because the active set needs to be identified.
 However, if we start with the correct active set or once the correct active set is identified, the preconditioned method converges to machine precision in a single iteration.
 In any case, since the inverse preconditioner is the optimal preconditioner for the preconditioning in face in the sense of preconditioning the Hessian on the free set, the number of Hessian multiplications for the Cholesky preconditioner is a very interesting metric\footnote{ Although it might not be the lower bound on the number of Hessian multiplications needed by the preconditioned MPGP-type algorithm, despite this being the case in our numerical experiments.}.

-We note that the number of Hessian multiplications is a better metric than the number of iterations to assess the numerical behavior of MPGP-type methods, as the preconditioning affects the number of CG, expansion, and proportioning steps, and the expansion step needs two Hessian multiplications, while the other two steps need only one.
+In the unpreconditioned method, the multiplication by the Hessian will typically take over 90 \% of the runtime.
+Additionally, the preconditioning affects the number of CG, expansion, and proportioning steps, and the expansion step needs two Hessian multiplications, while the other two steps need only one.
+Therefore, the number of Hessian multiplications is a better metric than the number of iterations to assess the numerical behavior of MPGP-type methods.
 In the results presented below, we report the number of Hessian multiplications as well as the number of each step.
 The number of iterations can be computed as the sum of the number of each step.

 Due to the inclusion of the preconditioner in each iteration, the number of Hessian multiplications, while still of interest, cannot be used as a metric for comparison between the methods.
 Therefore, timings and speedups based on the timings are provided.
 To ensure a high quality of timings, the presented results were computed with an optimized build\footnote{The code and libraries are built by Cray clang 16 with -O3 flag} on a single core of a dedicated node of the LUMI supercomputer \cite{lumi}, i.e., on AMD EPYC 7763 at 2.45 GHz.
 The stopping criterion was the relative tolerance of $10^{-10}$.